 Blasts are very young or immature white blood cells.
 In normal bone marrow, no more than 5 out of 100 white cells are blasts.
 Because people with MDS may have too many bone marrow blasts, doctors use their blast numbers to help define the severity of their MDS:

-- If less than 5 out of 100 white cells in your bone marrow are blasts, you have lower-risk MDS.
+- If fewer than 5 out of 100 white cells in your bone marrow are blasts, you have lower-risk MDS.

 - If between 5 out of 100 and 19 out of 100 white cells in your bone marrow are blasts, you have higher-risk MDS.